-(1) \$5,000 per month for 12 months.
+^{(1) \$5,000} per month for 36 months, of which four payments, as of the date of the prospectus, have been received...

 Use of Available Funds

 It is anticipated that the available funds will be sufficient to achieve the Issuer's objectives over the next 12 months.
 The Issuer intends to spend the funds available to it as stated in this Prospectus.
 There may be circumstances, however, where for sound business reasons a reallocation of funds may be necessary.
 Use of funds will be subject to the discretion of management.